R1ckyH/ChatBridgeReforged/README.md

 use `##CBR` to get help command

 #### CBR Server setup
-Pls put in file structure like
+Put all ChatBridgeReforged server files in a directory like
 ```
+ChatBridgeReforged
 -cbr
 -ChatBridgeReforged_Server.py
 ```